Bitcoin Trading Guide for Beginners

 5. Reading Price Charts

-Now that you’re familiar with the main Bitcoin exchange terms, it’s time for a short intro into reading price graphs.
+Now that you’re familiar with the main trading terms, it’s time for a short intro into reading price graphs.

 A very widely used type of price graph, Japanese candlesticks are based on an ancient Japanese method of technical analysis, used in trading rice in 1600’s.
 Each “candle” represents the opening, lowest, highest, and closing prices of the given time period.
 Due to that, Japanese Candlesticks are sometimes referred to as OHLC graph (Open, High, Low, Close).